 Yes, you can and should have both A and AAAA records for your domain.
 This provides dual-stack support, allowing your domain to work with both IPv4 and IPv6 networks.
 Having both records improves compatibility and performance across different network configurations.

-You can check your DNS records using our free DNS Record Checker tool, online DNS lookup tools like nslookup or dig, or through your domain registrar's DNS management interface.
+You can check your DNS records using our free DNS Record Checker tool, or through your domain registrar's DNS management interface.
 Our tool provides a comprehensive analysis of MX, SPF, DMARC, DKIM, A, and AAAA records with an email deliverability score.
 Try checking a domain now by visiting our DNS Record Checker.

 Common mistakes include: missing MX records, incorrect SPF record syntax, multiple SPF records, missing DMARC records, incorrect DKIM record format, typos in record values, and not waiting for DNS propagation before testing.
 Always double-check record syntax and test after making changes.

-To fix DNS issues: 1) Identify the problem using a DNS checker tool, 2) Contact your domain registrar or DNS provider, 3) Use their DNS management tools to add or modify records, 4) Wait for propagation (up to 48 hours), 5) Re-test to verify the fix.
+Contact us and we'll update your DNS records for you.
+For a flat $25 fee, we'll handle the entire process and ensure everything is configured correctly.
+To fix DNS issues on your own: 1) Identify the problem using a DNS checker tool, 2) Contact your domain registrar or DNS provider, 3) Use their DNS management tools to add or modify records, 4) Wait for propagation (up to 48 hours), 5) Re-test to verify the fix.
 Most providers have step-by-step guides for common configurations.

 DNS changes can take time to propagate globally.
 If changes aren't showing up: 1) Wait up to 48 hours for full propagation, 2) Clear your browser cache and DNS cache, 3) Try checking from different locations or using different DNS servers, 4) Verify the records were saved correctly in your DNS management interface.